eriqande/SNPcontam/not-package/notes/elena-work-log.md

 ```
 * Appeared as if likelihood not better than heterozygousity, which makes me question if codes are working correctly
 * Also above 45 randomly generated alleles, the likelihood ratios (and heterozygousity proportions as well) of the contaminated and non contaminated do not overlap.
+*Committed code

 ### Plans for Next Week
 * Document and comment code
+* Think about how likelihood ratio mathematically relates to number of heterozygous loci
 * Literature Review of Genotyping/contaminated samples
     * Search for info on how others have dealt with contamination problems and identifiying contamination, etc.
 * Begin learning about MCMC methods